7thLucas/full-app-6a410-4cfa8-4831/_doc/product-overview.md

 # Product Overview — Core Truth

 > Single source of truth for the product.
-Early-stage: the core shape is confirmed, but a
+Early-stage: the core shape, the four roles, and
-> few details (final mechanics, genre lean, name, branding) are still being defined in
+> the name are confirmed, but a few details (final mechanics, genre lean, branding polish)
-> onboarding and are marked **(provisional)** below.
-Update as those land.
+> are still being defined in onboarding and are marked **(provisional)** below.
+Update as
+> those land.

 ## What it is

-A **browser-based, multi-role five-star hotel experience**.
+**Cinq** (French for *five*, as in five-star) is a **browser-based, multi-role five-star hotel experience**.
 Rather than one player running everything, the hotel is lived through **four distinct roles** — **VIP, Chef, Employee, and Customer** — each with its own view and its own actions.
-Played entirely in the web browser;
+Played entirely in the web browser; no install.
-no install.

 > Genre lean (provisional): the user describes it as a "hotel game," so it carries a
 > playful, premium feel — but it centers on **real interaction between the four roles**